renard/emacs-build-macosx/README.md

       Does Emacs use a gif library?                           no Does Emacs use a png library?                           no Does Emacs use -lrsvg-2?                                no
+      Does Emacs use cairo?                                   no
+      Does Emacs use -llcms2?                                 yes
       Does Emacs use imagemagick?                             yes
       Does Emacs support sound?                               no
       Does Emacs use -lgpm?                                   no
       Does Emacs use -ldbus?                                  no
       Does Emacs use -lgconf?                                 no
       Does Emacs use GSettings?                               no
-      Does Emacs use a file notification library?             no Does Emacs use access control lists?                    yes Does Emacs use -lselinux?                               no
+      Does Emacs use a file notification library?             yes (kqueue) Does Emacs use access control lists?                    yes Does Emacs use -lselinux?                               no
       Does Emacs use -lgnutls?                                yes
       Does Emacs use -lxml2?                                  yes
       Does Emacs use -lfreetype?                              no
+      Does Emacs use HarfBuzz?                                no
       Does Emacs use -lm17n-flt?                              no
       Does Emacs use -lotf?                                   no
       Does Emacs use -lxft?                                   no
+      Does Emacs use -lsystemd?                               no
+      Does Emacs use -ljansson?                               yes
+      Does Emacs use -lgmp?                                   yes
       Does Emacs directly use zlib?                           yes
-      Does Emacs use toolkit scroll bars?                     yes
+      Does Emacs have dynamic modules support?                yes Does Emacs use toolkit scroll bars?                     yes Does Emacs support Xwidgets (requires gtk3)?            no Does Emacs have threading support in lisp?              yes Does Emacs support the portable dumper?                 yes Does Emacs support legacy unexec dumping?               no Which dumping strategy does Emacs use?                  pdumper